ThisIsAntonio/Daily-Update-App/README.md

 3. Submit updates via the "+ Add Update" button.
 4. Try searching or filtering updates by date.
 5. Explore the analytics on the right side!
+6. Toggle between dark and light themes using the button in the navbar.

 ## 🖼 Screenshots